-When selected, the EZ button acts as a trigger for the Imager to start and end read cycles.
+When selected, the EZ Button acts as a trigger for the imager to start and end read cycles.
 All other button operations are inactive.

-In External The read cycle endures for as long as the EZ button is pressed, unless a timeout, or a new trigger.

-Level: timeout occurs and Timeout is enabled for End of Read Cycle.
+In External The read cycle endures for as long as the EZ Button is pressed, unless a timeout occurs and Timeout is enabled for End of Read Cycle.
+I evel:

-In External As with Level, Edge allows a read cycle to be initiated by pressing the EZ button, but unlike Level, the read cycle ends with a good read output, a
+In External As with Level, Edge allows a read cycle to be initiated by pressing the EZ Button, but unlike Level, the read cycle ends with a good read output, a Edge: